wikimedia/mediawiki-extensions-Lingo/README.md

 See https://www.mediawiki.org/wiki/Extension:Lingo for online documentation.

-## Requirements

-- PHP 7.0 or later
-- MediaWiki 1.31 or later

 ## Installation & Activation

 The recommended way to install this extension is by using [Composer][composer].